Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 ### Summer Two

 Around this time, I heard some wise advice.
 Constantly switching programming languages was going to slow down my progression as a programmer.
-I decided to hone my skill in the languages I already knew, primarily Python and JavaScript.
+I decided to hone my skills in the languages I already knew, primarily Python and JavaScript.
 Honestly, I can't remember a single notable other thing from this summer; the pandemic was a blur.

 ### Junior Year

 I spent this entire year doing online school.
 This, by far, was my best year academically.
 I genuinely enjoyed this year more than any other year leading up to it.
 All of my classes were hosted using Google Meets.
-Some people had spreadsheets to manage all the links; I had a web app hosted on my Raspberry Pi that changed a hyperlink using a socket connection depending on the time of the day.
-I could change my schedule by modifying a JSON file that specified the name, start, and end of each class.
+Some people had spreadsheets to manage all the links; I had a web app hosted on my Raspberry Pi that updated a hyperlink using a socket connection depending on the time of the day.
+I could change my schedule by modifying a JSON file that specified the name, start, end, and url of each class.
 That was just the start.
-I also got really into journaling at this time, and I made an AES-256 bit encrypted journaling app using Electron called Penny.
-And I made a crazy amount of smaller projects to fill the time home alone.
+I also got really into journaling at this time, and I made an AES-256-bit encrypted journaling app using Electron called Penny.
+And I made a crazy amount of smaller projects to fill the time at home alone.

 I also had a rather fun run-in with AI that you can read about in my [racist robots](/posts/racist-robots) post.